Pink noise: Occurrence

 Pink noise has been discovered in the statistical fluctuations of an extraordinarily diverse number of physical and biological systems (Press, 1978; see articles in Handel & Chung, 1993, and references therein).
 Examples of its occurrence include fluctuations in tide and river heights, quasar light emissions, heart beat, firings of single neurons, resistivity in solid-state electronics and single-molecule conductance signals resulting in flicker noise.
 Pink noise describes the statistical structure of many natural images.

 General 1/f α noises occur in many physical, biological and economic systems, and some researchers describe them as being ubiquitous.
 In physical systems, they are present in some meteorological data series, the electromagnetic radiation output of some astronomical bodies.
 In biological systems, they are present in, for example, heart beat rhythms, neural activity, and the statistics of DNA sequences, as a generalized pattern.

 An accessible introduction to the significance of pink noise is one given by Martin Gardner (1978) in his Scientific American column "Mathematical Games".
 In this column, Gardner asked for the sense in which music imitates nature.
 Sounds in nature are not musical in that they tend to be either too repetitive (bird song, insect noises) or too chaotic (ocean surf, wind in trees, and so forth).
 The answer to this question was given in a statistical sense by Voss and Clarke (1975, 1978), who showed that pitch and loudness fluctuations in speech and music are pink noises.
 So music is like tides not in terms of how tides sound, but in how tide heights vary.

+Precision timekeeping

+The ubiquitous 1/f noise poses a "noise floor" to precision timekeeping.
+The derivation is based on.

+Suppose that we have a timekeeping device (it could be anything from quartz oscillators, atomic clocks, and hourglasses).
+Let its readout be a real number $x(t)$ that changes with the actual time $t$.
+For concreteness, let us consider a quartz oscillator.
+In a quartz oscillator, $x(t)$ is the number of oscillations, and $\dot x(t)$ is the rate of oscillation.
+The rate of oscillation has a constant component $\dot x_0$and a fluctuating component $\dot x_f$, so $\dot x(t) = \dot x_0 + \dot x_f(t)$.
+By selecting the right units for $x$, we can have $\dot x_0 = 1$, meaning that on average, one second of clock-time passes for every second of real-time.